More Than a Woman (Bee Gees song)

 "More Than a Woman" is a song by musical group the Bee Gees, written by Barry, Robin, and Maurice Gibb for the soundtrack to the film Saturday Night Fever.
-It became a regular feature of the group's live sets from 1977 until Maurice Gibb's death in 2003 and was often coupled with "Night Fever".
+Released on April 8, 1978, it became a regular feature of the group's live sets from 1977 until Maurice Gibb's death in 2003, and was often coupled with "Night Fever".

 Recording and release

 The Bee Gees started to record the song from February to March 1977 in the Château d'Hérouville, Hérouville in France, continued it in Criteria Studios in Miami in April, and later in September, the song was finished in Cherokee Studios, Los Angeles.

 The soundtrack includes two versions – one by the Bee Gees and the other by Tavares.
 Both versions are featured in the film as well.
 The song has been recorded and performed by various artists and in various forms.
 The song by the Bee Gees was not released as a single in the US and the UK, but it was in other countries such Italy and Australia.
 Despite that, it has remained a staple on radio, and is one of their best known songs.
 An abridged live version of the song, performed by the Bee Gees in 1997, is available on both the DVD and CD versions of One Night Only.

 The song has also been included on Bee Gees compilations such as Tales from the Brothers Gibb and Their Greatest Hits: The Record.
 The very first British pressings of Their Greatest Hits: The Record featured the song with a mastering fault, with the audio noticeably dipping to the right briefly during the first verse.
 This was corrected after several thousand copies had been distributed.

 A new remix of the song was done by British DJ SG Lewis, which was released in 2021 in response to the TikTok craze.
 The song also appeared in the Glee episode titled "Saturday Night Gleever", with Cory Monteith, Naya Rivera and Chris Colfer on vocals.